Open 9 am - 5 pm

 Wheelchairs and rollator walkers

 Wheelchairs and rollator walkers are available for free checkout at the information desk on a first-come, first-served basis with photo identification.
 Wheelchairs will be sanitized between each use.
-Our behind-the-scenes tours, penguin encounters and shark feeding tours are all accessible for guests who use wheelchairs.
+Our Must See Tours, penguin encounters and shark feeding tours are all accessible for guests who use wheelchairs.

 Accessible restrooms

-Adult changing tables are located in the last family restroom in the amenities hall off the main foyer and in the family restroom in the Bubble Net food court hall.
+Adult changing tables are located in the family restroom on the ground level near the aquarium entrance and in the the all-gender restroom in the Bubble Net food court hall.

 Accessible seating